 Practical UK-Specific Care Tips

-• Dry clean entrance areas more frequently than other rooms
+• Dry clean entrance areas more often than other rooms.

-• Avoid leaving damp shoes, coats, or bags directly on lacquered wood floors
+• Avoid leaving damp shoes, coats, or bags on lacquered wood floors.

-• Allow floors to dry fully after cleaning, especially during colder months
+• Let floors dry fully after cleaning, especially in colder months.

 Lacquered Solid Wood vs Lacquered Engineered Wood Care